-Although the sciatic nerve passes through the gluteal region, it does not transmit any nervous stimulus to the muscles that are there.
+Although the sciatic nerve passes through the gluteal region, it does not transmit any nervous stimulus to the muscles there.

 However, the sciatic nerve directly supplies the muscles in the posterior compartment of the thigh and the hamstring portion.

-The sciatic nerve, after traveling through the back of each leg, branches out to provide sensory and motor functions to specific regions of the leg and foot.
+After traveling through the back of each leg, the sciatic nerve branches out to provide sensory and motor functions to specific regions of the leg and foot.

-- Tibial nerve to the muscles of the hind leg or calf muscles and some of the intrinsic muscles in the heel and sole of the foot.
+- Tibial nerve to the muscles of the hind leg or calf muscles and some of the intrinsic muscles in the heel and sole.

-- Peroneal nerve common to the muscles of the lateral leg, the anterior leg, and the intrinsic muscles of the upper part of the foot.
+- The peroneal nerve is common to the muscles of the lateral leg, the anterior leg, and the intrinsic muscles of the upper part of the foot.

-In total, the sciatic nerve transmits stimuli to the muscles of the posterior thigh, the entire leg and the entire foot.
+The sciatic nerve transmits stimuli to the muscles of the posterior thigh, the entire leg, and the entire foot.

 The sciatic nerve has no direct sensory function.
 Provides indirect sensory innervation through its terminal branches:

 - Tibial nerve: It transmits stimuli to the anterolateral and posterolateral sides of the leg and the plantar surface of the foot.